These

 about ICT skills.
 One of their initiatives is

-the creation of literacy
+the creation of 21st Century skills

 maps in English, geography,